apollographql/apollo-server/docs/source/testing/testing.md

 description: Utilities for testing Apollo Server
 ---

 Integration testing a GraphQL server means testing the combination of many interlocking parts at once.
-Testing your setup of `apollo-server` can be done in a variety of ways.
-One simple way is to use `ApolloServer`'s `executeOperation` method to directly execute a GraphQL operation without going through a full HTTP operation.
+One  way to test your setup of `apollo-server` is to use `ApolloServer`'s `executeOperation` method to directly execute a GraphQL operation without going through a full HTTP operation.

 ## Testing using `executeOperation`